Statement of Rights

 Stakeholder toolkit to support communications with older people

-Information and materials to help you inform older people, their families and carers about the Statement of Rights
+Information and materials to help you inform older people, their families and carers about the Statement of Rights.

 Created by: Department of Health, Disability and Ageing